aaacarvalho/aaacarvalho/README.md

 ## About

 Senior full-stack engineer with production experience across **NestJS**, **React**, and **Angular**.
-I spend most of my time on typed backends and the API design underneath them, and the last two years shipping AI-integrated features into real products rather than demos.
+I spend most of my time on the backends and the API design underneath them, and the last two years shipping AI-integrated features into real products.

-Currently **CTO and co-founder at Alyx AI**, an AI-powered platform for language teachers and students — NestJS, Angular and PostgreSQL on web, React Native on mobile.
+Currently **CTO and co-founder at Alyx AI**, an AI-powered platform for language teachers and students.

 <br/>